pirc-pl/unrealircd-modules/README.md

 This one appends swhois info to all users, unless they are not listed in the geoip data.

-This module needs to be loaded on only single server on the network, and requires the "geoip-base" module loaded on same server.
+This module needs to be loaded on only single server on the network (it'll serve the whole network), and requires the "geoip-base" module loaded on same server.

 The module looks for a config block:
 ```C